 Cockroaches often live close to pipes because they provide moisture.
 Unfortunately, these pipes run throughout your home and will not be immediately accessible to you.

-While not as invasive in furniture as bedbugs, cockroaches can easily use parts of your furniture as a nesting ground.
-A roach may leave their eggs to hatch inside your couch, under the bed, or in the closet.
+While not as common in furniture as bedbugs, cockroaches can easily use parts of your furniture as a nesting ground.
+A cockroach may leave their eggs to hatch inside your couch, under the bed, or in the closet.

 If you eat while you’re working, crumbs and food particles can fall into your keyboard or other crevices.
 Cockroaches are able to maneuver through the tiniest spaces and may hang around more if they see regular food sources near your nice warm electronic devices.

-If you have any cardboard boxes lying around and you suspect a roach infestation is happening in your home, dispose of the boxes immediately as they are a food source for roaches.
+If you have any cardboard boxes lying around and you suspect a cockroach infestation is happening in your home, dispose of the boxes immediately as they are a food source for cockroaches.
 Multiple boxes stacked together make a good nesting and breeding location for them.